Kharkiv: Capital of Soviet Ukraine

-In 1932 and 1933, the combination of grain seizures and the forced collectivization of peasant holdings created famine conditions, the Holodomor, driving people off the land and into Kharkiv, and other cities, in search of food.
+In 1932 and 1933, the combination of grain seizures and the forced collectivization of peasant holdings created famine conditions (the Holodomor), driving people off the land and into Kharkiv and other cities in search of food.
 Eye-witness accounts by westerners — among them those of American Communist Fred Beal employed in the Kharkiv Tractor Factory — were cited in the international press but, until the era of Glasnost were consistently denounced in the Soviet Union as fabrications.

-In 1934, hundreds of Ukrainian writers, intellectuals and cultural workers were arrested and executed in the attempt to eradicate all vestiges of Ukrainian nationalism.
+In 1934, hundreds of Ukrainian writers, intellectuals and cultural workers were arrested and executed in an attempt to eradicate all vestiges of Ukrainian nationalism.
 The purges continued into 1938.
-Blind Ukrainian street musicians Kobzars were also rounded up in Kharkiv and murdered by the NKVD.
+Blind Ukrainian street musicians were rounded up in Kharkiv and murdered by the NKVD.
 Confident in his control over Ukraine, in January 1934 Stalin had the capital of the Ukrainian SSR moved from Kharkiv to Kyiv.

-During April and May 1940, about 3,900 Polish prisoners of Starobilsk camp were executed in the Kharkiv NKVD building, later secretly buried on the grounds of an NKVD pansionat in Piatykhatky forest (part of the Katyn massacre) on the outskirts of Kharkiv.
-The site also contains the numerous bodies of Ukrainian cultural workers who were arrested and shot in the 1937–38 Stalinist purges.
+During April and May 1940, about 3,900 Polish prisoners inStarobilsk camp were executed in the Kharkiv NKVD building, later secretly buried on the grounds of an NKVD pansionat in Piatykhatky forest (part of the Katyn massacre) on the outskirts of Kharkiv.
+The site also contains numerous bodies of Ukrainian cultural workers arrested and shot during the 1937–38 Stalinist purges.